Ortaca

 Ortaca (/tr/) is a municipality and district of Muğla Province, Turkey.
 Its area is 285 km^{2}, and its population is 54,478 (2022).
 Formerly a township part of Köyceğiz district, it was made into a separate district in 1987.

 Ortaca's economy is based on agriculture.
 It lies midway between Dalaman and Köyceğiz.
 Its name literally means "the town in the middle," possibly a reference to its location in the middle of the surrounding plain.
-The town's economy largely depends on its tomatoes, citrus fruits, cotton, and pomegranates.
+The main agricultural products of the district include tomatoes, citrus fruits, cotton, and pomegranates.

 Composition

 There are 27 neighbourhoods in Ortaca District: